Unemployment: Demand-side solutions

 Increases in the demand for labour move the economy along the demand curve, increasing wages and employment.
 The demand for labour in an economy is derived from the demand for goods and services.
 As such, if the demand for goods and services in the economy increases, the demand for labour will increase, increasing employment and wages.

 There are many ways to stimulate demand for goods and services.
 Increasing wages to the working class (those more likely to spend the increased funds on goods and services, rather than various types of savings or commodity purchases) is one theory that is proposed.
-Increased wages are believed to be more effective in boosting demand for goods and services than central banking strategies, which put the increased money supply mostly into the hands of wealthy persons and institutions.
+Increased wages are believed to be more effective in boosting demand for goods and services than central banking strategies, which put the increased money supply mostly into the hands of wealthy personnel and institutions.
 Monetarists suggest that increasing money supply in general increases short-term demand.
 As for the long-term demand, the increased demand is negated by inflation.
 A rise in fiscal expenditures is another strategy for boosting aggregate demand.

 Providing aid to the unemployed is a strategy that is used to prevent cutbacks in consumption of goods and services, which can lead to a vicious cycle of further job losses and further decreases in consumption and demand.
 Many countries aid the unemployed through social welfare programs.
 Such unemployment benefits include unemployment insurance, unemployment compensation, welfare, and subsidies to aid in retraining.
 The main goal of such programs is to alleviate short-term hardships and, more importantly, to allow workers more time to search for a job.